 Robust

-Thanks to Bosch’s Durasheild protection, this impact driver can be dropped from 12 feet onto concrete and still keep working.
-Bosch has road-tested this up to 25 times to ensure their nylon/ABS plastic housing is up to the task.
+Thanks to Bosch’s Durashield protection, this impact driver can be dropped from as high as 12 feet onto concrete and still work afterward.
+Bosch has tested this up to 25 times to ensure its nylon/ABS plastic housing is fit for purpose.
+You can buy it with confidence that it will cope with the hazards of a construction site.

 Compact

-This is the most compact impact driver in its class.
-The head length is just 5.4 inches, making it the ideal tool for working in cramped spaces.
+This is the most compact impact driver we have seen in its class.
+The head is just 5.4 inches long, making it an ideal tool for working in cramped spaces.

 Fuel Gauge